bgarlow/sample_lambda_authorizer/README.md

+# TODO - total rewrite - this one isn't based on Karl's example

 # Sample Lambda Authorizer for AWS API Gateway
 This sample is based on https://github.com/mcguinness/node-lambda-oauth2-jwt-authorizer by Karl McGuinness.
 Karl's original README can be found on his github repo at [https://github.com/mcguinness/node-lambda-oauth2-jwt-authorizer](https://github.com/mcguinness/node-lambda-oauth2-jwt-authorizer).
 A modified version, including changes made for this sample, is included below.